kailash-manasarovar/statement/docs/timeline/2023/january.md

 - Class is relatively normal except I believe there is an electricity between myself and the trumpet teacher, a chemistry.
 - My body is vibrating.
 - After class, I'm surprised to find I cannot walk down the stairs of the conservatory as my calves are in excruciating pain at every step I take.
-- I have to hold on to the bannister the whole way down.
+- I have to hold on to the banister the whole way down.
 - It is very strange and concerning, and when I get home I look up my symptoms on Google and discover I have acute symptoms of rhabdomyolysis.
 - I consider going to A&E after reading that it is very serious and a person can require dialysis and die even, but I decide not to when I next read that it can cure after a few days on its own.
 - The severe pain goes on for about 5 days then disappears.